DerXamtes/Downloadables/README.md

 Contributions to Downloadables are welcome!
 Whether you have ideas for new components or improvements to the website, feel free to contribute.

 ### Disclaimer:
 Downloadables is purely for entertainment purposes and does not actually facilitate the download of physical components.
-Enjoy the humor responsibly!